- Editorial Team

 - Desk review by the editors to determine whether the manuscripts comply to the writing rule

 - If the manuscripts comply with the writing guidelines, then plagiarism check will be undertaken using Turnitin.
-The minimum similarity check result is 30%.
+The maximum similarity check result is 15%.

 - After pass the first and second steps, the manuscripts are reviewed by at least two double blind-peer reviewers.
 The reviewers do not know the names or identities of the authors during this process, nor do the authors know the identity of the reviewers.
 Reviewers may be Editorial Board members or they may be invited Guest Reviewers.